Malavika515/Face-Recognition-using-Kernel-PCA-/README.md

-# Face-Recognition-using-PCA
+# Face-Recognition-using-Kernel PCA
-1. Face Recognition implemented using Principal Component Analysis in MATLAB.
+1. Face Recognition implemented using Kernel Trick in Principal Component Analysis in MATLAB.
-2. Attaching hereby the research paper
 3. Dataset of images used.
 4. Code Obviously that you need (:p) .